 #7 Browse the Art Galleries

-You will want to check out the vibrant art scene in Blakeney by visiting two exceptional galleries: The Flint Art Gallery and The Quay Art Gallery.
+You will want to check out the vibrant art scene in Blakeney by visiting two galleries: The Flint Art Gallery and The Quay Art Gallery.
 Both offer unique experiences that art enthusiasts will cherish.

 #8 Have Afternoon Tea